-In general, once you've figured out your ideal diet, I'd wholeheartedly agree with that.
-But as I said above, this isn't the time to cheat.
+In general, once you've figured out your ideal diet, this is true.
+But this isn't the time to cheat.
 Don't do it.
 It's not worth it.
 One piece of bread or one glass of milk could re-start the inflammatory process and throw your body back into the chaos that led you to this in the first place.
 If you can stick this initial period out, it will get easier.
-I promise you.
 At some point you won't even miss those foods you think you can't live without.